 In many business cases, one website is not enough.
 For example, you may need a group of related sites if you have multiple brands, sell customized products to different regions, run a chain of organizations, own a blog network, and so on.

 How to facilitate the management of these sites?
-There is always a solution in WordPress!
-Related websites can be presented in a WordPress multisite setup.
+There is always a solution on WordPress!
+Related websites can be presented in a WordPress Multisite setup.

 How does a WordPress multisite work?